Junks5020/deepe-docs/docs/user-guide/thirdparty-models.md

-# Thirdparty Models
+# Third-party Models

-**Thirdparty Models** refer to external models integrated into DeepExtension — including services like **OpenAI**, **Anthropic**, **ModelScope**, or even locally deployed models accessible via API.
+**Third-party Models** refer to external models integrated into DeepExtension — including services like **OpenAI**, **Anthropic**, **ModelScope**, or even locally deployed models accessible via API.
 These models are essential components of DeepExtension workflows and can be used for inference, evaluation, and embedding.

 ---

-## Why Thirdparty Models Matter
+## Why Third-party Models Matter

-Thirdparty models are deeply integrated into the DeepExtension ecosystem:
+Third-party models are deeply integrated into the DeepExtension ecosystem:

 - In **DeepPrompt**, you can:
   - Compare your fine-tuned models or local adapters against public APIs like GPT-4
   - Test how external models interact with your **knowledge base** or **system prompts**

-- In **Document Embedding**, an **embedding model** must be registered as a thirdparty model to support vectorization of uploaded documents.
+- In **Document Embedding**, an **embedding model** must be registered as a third-party model to support vectorization of uploaded documents.

-- In **Model Assessment**, you can use any thirdparty model as a **candidate** or **judge** — enabling rich benchmarking and evaluation scenarios.
+- In **Model Assessment**, you can use any third-party model as a **candidate** or **judge** — enabling rich benchmarking and evaluation scenarios.

-> Even locally deployed models (e.g., those running on LAN or containerized endpoints) must be registered as thirdparty models since DeepExtension itself does not host or serve models directly.
+> Even locally deployed models (e.g., those running on LAN or containerized endpoints) must be registered as third-party models since DeepExtension itself does not host or serve models directly.

 ---

 ## Add a New Model

-To add a new thirdparty model:
+To add a new third-party model:

 1. Click **"Add a New Model"**
 2. Fill in the following parameters: